All Episodes

 But Palm Beach County is the only one that didn't complete it.

-But luckily Florida's fraud protection laws their election laws have a remedy for that.
+But luckily, Florida's fraud protection laws, their election laws, have a remedy for that.

-They let the county revert back to the number they turned in on Saturday so that if you either complete your recount or your first number counts.
+They let the county revert back to the number they turned in on Saturday so that you either complete your recount or your first number counts.

-So that's where we are in Palm Beach County I just left the supervisor of elections office there and with a 13,000 vote margin you and I know this is not going to change.
+And with a 13,000 vote margin, you and I know this is not going to change.

 Bill Nelson knows it's not going to change the outcome of this election.

-So the only possible reason the only other thing it was but there weren't that many ballots that were mailed in that didn't match that was the point.
+The only other thing that was, but there weren't that many ballots that were mailed in that didn't match.

-That's right that's right that's correct.
+That's correct.

-They'll go ahead yesterday the judge in court looked at the Democrats lawyers and said you know I feel like you're asking me to rewrite Florida's election code here by myself and that's exactly what they're trying to do.
+Yesterday, the judge in court looked at the Democrats' lawyers and said, you know, I feel like you're asking me to rewrite Florida's election code here by myself.

-And you and I know why it is they want to get rid of all the anti fraud protections so that in 2020 they have a better chance of winning the presidential election.
+They want to get rid of all the anti-fraud protections so that in 2020 they have a better chance of winning the presidential election.

-They want Florida to be the wild West.
+They want Florida to be the wild west.

-They want to get rid of the anti fraud protections the legislature has put in place here and that's why they're filing these suits.
+They want to get rid of the anti-fraud protections the legislature has put in place here.

 They know it's not going to change the Senate race.